OhioUniversityScripps/scripps_college_scripts/cinema4d-r13-installer/cinema4d-r13-installer/Readme.md

 ##The folder "/payload/Applications/MAXON" is empty.
-Replace it with the real package before creating the package.
+Replace it with the real folder before creating the package.